 According to Small Biz, 73% of job seekers consider looking for a job one of the most stressful events in their life.
 What’s more, according to Top Echelon Network, 40% of candidates reject offers specifically because another employer made an offer faster.
 Providing the best means to alleviate this stress put employers in the best position to compete for top talent.
 This means recruiters need faster hires, faster interviews, and a focus on improvising the candidate experience.

 You, your recruiters, and your company get all of this and more when you integrate Qualifi into your hiring process.
-Try for Free Today to see how you can improve the candidate experience, reduce time-to-hire, and streamline interviews today.
+Schedule a demo of Qualifi Today to see how you can improve the candidate experience, reduce time-to-hire, and streamline interviews today.